 In the past year

 • What do I want to stop doing?

-• What do I want to continue doing?
+• Is there something I want to continue doing?

 • What would I love to create in my life?

-• What do I need to do to make that happen and when am I going to do it?
+• How do I make that happen and when am I going to do it?

 How long is a good length for a detox?

 If you can manage a few days you’ll really get a lot of benefit from it.
-Initially, it can be hard but once you give up the idea of checking online all the time you relax into the moment and what you are doing.
+Initially, it can be hard.
+However, once you give up the idea of checking online you relax into the moment and what you are doing.